PubInv/Biochar-Toilet/README.md

 # Current Status

+As of Nov.
+21, our EE Hardhik Pyla has our prototype equipment, which consists of a pressure cooker.
+He has calibrated the pressure sensor.
+He has a small bug controlling the valve.
+The thermocouple works.
+He is going to develop a simple algorithm for detecting when the sample is dry based on temperature and pressure.
+(Basically, temperature rises without a pressure rise when the sample is dry.)

+After that we will use a solid-state relay to control a hot plate to turn it off when we we are "dry".
+This will require supervision at first.

+We do not believe it is safe to char inside pressure cooker.
+Lawrence Kincheloe came up with a good idea of using a silicon nitride igniter as a heat source inside a metal or ceramic cup inside the pressure cooker.
+The outside of the pressure cooker can be kept cool.
+If our wires will survive this level of heat, then we can char.
+We believe having an electric biochar producer will be valuable as a means of testing the disposition of the dangerous syngases produced by the charring process.
+Even though this containment vessel is obviously inadequate for the final purpose of producing a toilet, we believe this will be progress.

 We have made a [spreadsheet model](https://docs.google.com/spreadsheets/d/1ZwIqP0B2wM6QrpZTNiK1hNnNmIEIal7qxYdgEJz8Iog/edit?usp=sharing) of "flash" decompression.

 One of our volunteers, Hardhik, has begun prototype a flash system.
 We need someone to design a reaction vessel.